Strike - looking for Australia's earliest workers' film

 ...were very crude … and although I was successful in placing them, they had no drawing power, and were turned down by a number of exhibitors on account of their crudeness and unsuitability.[26]

 It is unclear what Hellmrich was actually referring to here, and whether the crudeness was related to technical issues or others such as script and acting.
-George Young is known to have produced a number of films in the year prior to Strike, including The Golden West (1911), Three Strikes to Her Bow (1911), Gambler’s Gold (1911), and The Octoroon (1912).
-Strike was to be his last feature, and the last known production by the Australian Film Syndicate.
-Young later appeared as an actor in The Monk and the Woman (1917) and had a bit part in Charlie Chaplin’s The Gold Rush (1925), a Hollywood production.
+George Young produced a number of their films in the year prior to Strike, including the following four: The Golden West (1911), Three Strikes to Her Bow (1911), Gambler’s Gold (1911), and a version of The Octoroon (1912).
+Strike was to be his last feature for Australian Film.
+He later appeared as an actor in The Monk and the Woman (1917) and had a bit part in Charlie Chaplin’s The Gold Rush (1925), a Hollywood production (Pike & Cooper, 1988, #141).
+An interesting reference to the making of Gambler's Gold in 1911 was presented by its writer, Arthur Wright (1870-1932).
+He reminisced within a 1931 article published in The Referee:

 With location shooting preferred in Australia during the early silent era, due to the scarcity of indoor studios and small production budgets, the decision to film in the southern coalfields of New South Wales was a logical one.
 Wollongong was located on the coast just 50 miles south of Sydney, and was easily accessed by road or rail.
 Numerous coal mines dotted the side of its steep, forested escarpment, and their entrances were relatively close to the aforementioned roads and rail track.